AnnaVargova/AutomationShield_wiki/Home.md

 * TugShield - an elastic structural deformation feedback experiment
 * LinkShield - a rotational link feedback experiment
 * VibroShield - an active vibration control experiment
-* BobShield - the classic ball-ob-beam experiment
+* BoBShield - the classical ball-on-beam (seesaw) control experiment

 ## Where can I buy an AutomationShield Device?